Shining Cliff Woods, Derbyshire

-Shining Cliff Woods are on the west bank of the River Derwent near to Ambergate Derbyshire.
+Shining Cliff Woods are on the west bank of the River Derwent near to Ambergate in Derbyshire, England.

 In medieval times "Schymynde-cliffe" was one of the seven royal parks within Duffield Frith and, as such, belonged to Edmund Crouchback, Earl of Lancaster.
 It was an estate within the manor of Alderwasley and in 1284 was given to William Foun who was given the job of maintaining the boundaries between the Pendleton and Peatpits Brooks.

 They passed to Thomas Lowe by marriage in 1471 and in 1514 he was granted by Henry VIII the right to "empark and empale" his estate and enjoy "free warren" within it.